 What Are Women Seeking An Abortion Looking For?

 Any woman who has gone through a pregnancy she didn’t intend to have, whether she aborted or not, can tell you the first thing they experience is fear.
 Unplanned pregnancies are what they sound like.
 This was not part of the plan.
 No matter what her plans were, at that time, they didn’t include motherhood.
 We have to start there.
 Trying to convince a woman who is afraid she will undo what her plans for her life are is going to have a hard time hearing, “Don’t kill your baby.”
 What she is afraid of is, “I just killed my future.”
-If you want someone to focus on choosing her life over someone else’s, you have an impossible mountain to climb.
+If you want someone to focus on choosing someone else’s life over her own, you have an impossible mountain to climb.

 Women seeking an abortion don’t need to know they are carrying a baby.
 They know that.
 What they need is to find a way to stop being afraid of this unscheduled change in life.
 What are the reasons she doesn’t have to fear?